-We started the day with our version of an Easter Egg hunt.
-The four now adult kids in their pajamas, searching for chocolate eggs in our living room and along the front porch.
-No one was hurt.
-I can’t say this for previous years though!
+In our last egg hunt, two years ago, the four now adult kids in their pajamas, searched for chocolate eggs in our living room and along the front porch.
+No one was hurt this time.
 Our vegan daughter won the event with the most eggs as usual, and then proceeded to divide up the proceeds among her brothers.
 She always wins, but never eats the chocolate…….

 Eggs throughout history have always been a symbol of fertility and sometimes royalty.
 Engraved and decorated Ostrich eggs dating back 60,000 years were found in South Africa.
 Decorated eggs have also been found in excavations of ancient civilizations in Crete, Egypt and Mesopotamia.